jpuritz/BIO_594_2018/Lectures/Day1.md

 ## Goals
 * Go over the syllabus
 * Setup an RSA key for sshing into the class server
-* Clone the class git repository to both your server account and your laptop
+* Clone the class git repository to both your server account
 * Test out terminal functionality in RStudio